 The Master of Science in Educational Administration Program is a fully accredited program preparing educational leaders in K -12 schools.
 Candidates can achieve both their degree and comprehensive principal's certificate in 30 credit hours.
 Five years of professional school experience and earning a passing score on the School Leadership Licensure Assessment is a prerequisite in applying for the certificate.

 A choice of venue is available to students enrolled in this program.
 These include membership in one of our cohorts or taking courses on campus in a traditional format.
 The Principal Network Cohort combines both face to face instruction during the summer and online study during the school year.
 A new cohort begins every June and concludes in just 15 months.
-Cohorts also meet at the Intermediate Unit #1, Coal Center, PA and the Neshannock Township School District, New Castle, PA.
+Cohorts also meet at the Intermediate Unit #1, Coal Center, PA.

 This program enables a student to develop competencies needed to meet the criteria for a Pennsylvania Supervisor's Certificate.
 Requirements for completion of the program will vary depending on the specific program of specialization and the candidate's background.
 Eligibility for certification requires graduate study and five years of certified experience in a cognate or specialization field.
 Students may begin at the graduate level in any of the following cognate or specialist areas:

 - Foreign Language

 Along with the Online Application, the following are necessary requirements:

 Graduates with a Bachelor's degree from an accredited college, university or seminary and a teaching certificate will be considered for admission to graduate study in the School of Education.
 Admission decisions are based primarily on the applicant's previous academic record as shown by official transcripts.

 The admission criteria used to guide decisions include: